wds4/DCoSL/dips/coreProtocol/README.md

 ## Under construction

 Maybe categorize "core protocol" DIPs as more general principles, less protocol per se:
-- unique identifiers (move from 100b?)
+- networks and universally unique identifiers (move from 100b?)
 - perhaps the basic idea of a "word" should be moved here? (currently DIP-100)

 Grapevine-related core principles: